dautom-projects/docker-compose/README.md

 ```

-## Features
+## Tags & Features

-- v1.0 - Docker compose file for Ignition
+- v1.1.0 - Yalm file for Ignition
-- v1.1 - Docker compose file for Ignition with secrets
+- v1.1.1 - Yalm file for Ignition with secrets
-- v2.0 - Docker compose file for Ignition with MySQL and secrets
+- v1.2.0 - Yalm file for Ignition with MySQL and secrets